hashicorp/terraform-website/content/source/docs/cloud/workspaces/run-triggers.html.md

 ## Using a Remote State Data Source

-Run triggers are designed for workspaces that rely on information produced by other workspaces.

-The primary way to share information between workspaces is the [`terraform_remote_state` data source](/docs/language/state/remote-state-data.html), which allows a Terraform configuration to access a source workspace's root-level [outputs](/docs/language/values/outputs.html).
+A common way to share information between workspaces is the [`terraform_remote_state` data source](/docs/language/state/remote-state-data.html), which allows a Terraform configuration to access a source workspace's root-level [outputs](/docs/language/values/outputs.html).

+Before other workspaces can read the outputs of a workspace, it must be configured to allow access.
 For more information about cross-workspace state access in Terraform Cloud, see [Terraform State in Terraform Cloud](./state.html).